ammitra/SpinQuest-TDC-FW/kernel/README.md

 ```

 If you create new `.cfg` files, you have to list them in the `u-boot-xlnx_%.bbappend` file just as was done for the kernel mods above.

+## Some notes on customizing the build.

+The automated build process performed by this Makefile essentially works by creating a bare petalinux project and populating it (via `cp` commands) with pre-configured settings from the `configs/` directory.
+If you want to customize further, the best thing to do is:

+1. Build the project
+2. Go to the petalinux project (by default, `cd zynq_build/.emmc/`
+3. Run `petalinux-config -c [kernel] [u-boot] [rootfs]` to configure the desired target
+4. Observe the outputs.
+For each of the above `petalinux-config` arguments, the output config file(s) end up in one of the `zynq_build/.emmc/project-spec/meta-user/recipes-*/` directories
+5. Copy these outputs to their respective location in this repo's `configs/` directory.
+6. Modify the Makefile to include the new mods, if applicable.
+If modifying existing settings, then the Makefile probably doesn't need to be modified.